ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 }

 /**
- * Creates downcast converter that add classes defined in `customClass` attribute to given view element.
+ * Creates a downcast converter that adds classes defined in the `customClass` attribute to a given view element.
  *
- * This converter expects that view element is nested in figure element.
+ * This converter expects that the view element is nested in a <figure> element.
  */
 function downcastCustomClasses( modelElementName ) {
 	return dispatcher => dispatcher.on( `insert:${ modelElementName }`, ( evt, data, conversionApi ) => {